discordeno/discordeno/examples/beginner/README.md

 This template is designed for the beginner developer to start coding discord bots.

-This template includes some caching and support for slash subcommands.
+This template includes some caching using `dd-cache-proxy` and support for slash subcommands.
-It also includes a /ping command to show the bot latency
+It includes a /ping command to show the bot latency

 ## Setup

 - Download the source
-- Install yarn
+- Install the dependencies using `yarn`
-- Rename the .env.example file to .env OR create a new .env file and copy the example file code to this new file.
+- Copy the .env.example file and rename it to .env
 - Fill out the .env file

 ## Run Bot